sailscastshq/docs.sailscasts.com/docs/slipway/custom-services.md

 ---
-title: Private Custom Services
+title: Custom Services
 titleTemplate: Slipway
-description: Review and run private custom container images with Slipway conventions.
+description: Run custom images with private connections, reviewed HTTP routes and stateless updates.
 editLink: true
 ---

-# Private custom-image services
+# Custom-image services

 Custom images run one private container alongside an environment's existing services.
 Use them for a trusted container that needs a private endpoint or background process.
 PostgreSQL, MySQL, Redis and MongoDB keep their existing managed workflows; external PostgreSQL also remains available.